 Any graduate student may appeal for variations in university-wide graduate policies and regulations by submitting a written grievance to the Dean of Graduate Studies.
-Decisions on grievances are rendered by the Dean of Graduate Studies and by the Graduate Appeals Committee.
-Instructions for filing a grievance are available in the Office of Graduate Studies.
+Instructions for filing a grievance are available in the Office of Graduate Studies or on the University website.